gravitate-dev/Netgifs/Instructions.md

 2. Testing: Add Invalid API KEY tests, expired API Key tests.
 Current, integration tests would already fail but should also have negative test cases for end-to-end.

+3. Performance Tests: Add performance tests and define benchmarks for latency and thoroughput.

-3. Logging: Add log rotation and write to file to make monitoring/debugging easier in production.
+4. Logging: Add log rotation and write to file to make monitoring/debugging easier in production.

-4. Error Handling: Enhance error handling to provide meaningful responses and log errors appropriately.
+5. Error Handling: Enhance error handling to provide meaningful responses and log errors appropriately.

-5. Environment Variables: Use environment variables for secret values such as the Giphy API key instead of hardcoding them.
+6. Environment Variables: Use environment variables for secret values such as the Giphy API key instead of hardcoding them.

-6. Rate Limiting: Implement rate limiting to prevent abuse and ensure fair usage.
+7. Rate Limiting: Implement rate limiting to prevent abuse.

-7. Caching: Reduce usage on the Giphy API which can also improve response time.
+8. Caching: Reduce usage on the Giphy API which can also improve response time.
 Might be costlier to maintain cache so it is important to do cost analysis vs api usage.

-8. Documentation: Provide a formal API documentation that has request/response payloads, error codes, url params, headers.
+9. Documentation: Provide a formal API documentation that has request/response payloads, error codes, url params, headers.

-9. Scaling: Since this only runs on one instance, we can introduce a loadbalancer to have multiple instances of this application to scale horizontally once we exceeded our bandwidth on network traffic.
+10. Scaling: Since this only runs on one instance, we can introduce a loadbalancer to have multiple instances of this application to scale horizontally once we exceeded our bandwidth on network traffic.

-10. Monitoring: Set up monitoring tools specifically for network usage.
+11. Monitoring: Set up monitoring tools specifically for network usage.
 Also add alerts and perhaps integrate auto-scaling to handle peak hours and scale down during off-hours.

-11. Knowledge Transfer: Make sure that more than one engineer knows how the system works.
+12. Knowledge Transfer: Make sure that more than one engineer knows how the system works.
 Create a slide deck for a highlevel architecture.